 To prevent external risks, Almaraz and Trillo power plants monitor parameters that could warn of major natural hazards.
 Both plants have installed a seismic surveillance system, whose maintenance and operation are under technical specifications.
-Each plant also has a Meteorological Tower which has recorded temperature, rain and wind data, from the beginning of construction and plant operation.
+Each plant also has a Meteorological Tower which has recorded temperature, rain, and wind data, from the beginning of construction and plant operation.

 All systems described above are designed and managed to prevent the occurrence incidents.
-Prevention is proactive because the equipment condition of major equipment is monitored and maintained and the operating experience, internal and external, is taken into account.
+Prevention is proactive because the equipment condition of major equipment is monitored and maintained and the operating experience, internal and external, is considered.

 Although there is a wide range of systems and procedures to prevent the occurrence of accidents, Nuclear Power Plants have Internal Emergency Plans for the control of radiological risks in case a hypothetical accident occurs.
-This plan is mentioned below.

 International assessments have also been carried out to determine the organisation's degree of excellence.
-These include the Peer Review of WANO (World Association of Nuclear Operators), an independent assessment by a group of international experts, who followed up on the Peer Review of the Trillo NPP carried out in 2017 in November 2019, obtaining satisfactory results overall.
+These include the Peer Review of WANO (World Association of Nuclear Operators), an independent assessment by a group of international experts, the follow-up mission (Follow Up) of the Peer Review of the World Association of Nuclear Operators (WANO) will be carried out in Almaraz in 2022, with the team of international experts evaluating very positively the progress made in the areas of improvement that had been identified in 2020.
+In December 2021, the CNAT Corporate Peer Review was carried out.
+In March 2022, the World Association of Nuclear Operators (WANO), after the results obtained in the Peer Review carried out at the Trillo plant, placed this facility at WANO level 1.